wakearray/QuestTyperTool/ReadMe.md

+# Archived Project
+The project was released just as SideQuest introduced it's own method for enterting text into text fields on the Quest.
+However, as the code could still potentially prove useful for someone and was released effectively feature complete, it'll remain up in an archived state.

+# Quest Typer
 A tool to make typing out passwords on Android devices without a touchscreen like the Oculus Quest faster by using your Windows PC keyboard to type over ADB.

 ![Image of interface](https://github.com/wakearray/QuestTyperTool/blob/master/QTT.png)